New this week "We Condemn the Excesses" Read →

 A long-range friction study

 Kanav Jain’s work, mapped across scale.
-Follow how friction is measured and reshaped from molecules to systems.
+See how friction is measured, reduced, and governed from molecules to systems.

 Scroll or swipe to move through the study.

-• Watch the HUD for scale, drag, and telemetry.
+• Watch the HUD for scale, friction, and telemetry.

 • Tap, tab, or hover over nodes for quick readouts.